Moldovan language: Controversy

 Demonstration in Chișinău, January 2002.
 The text on the inscription is "Romanian people—Romanian language".

 The matter of whether or not Moldovan is a separate language continues to be contested politically within and beyond the Republic of Moldova.
 The 1989 Language Law of the Moldavian SSR, which is still in effect in Moldova, according to the Constitution, asserts a "linguistic Moldo-Romanian identity".
 Article 13 of the Moldovan Constitution used to name it "the national language of the country" (the original uses the phrase limba de stat, which literally means 'the language of the state') until 2023.
 In March 2023 the Parliament of Moldova has approved a law on referring to the national language as Romanian in all legislative texts and the constitution following the 2013 decision of the Constitutional Court of Moldova that gives primacy to the text of the 1991 Declaration of Independence of Moldova that calls the national language Romanian.
 The law was approved by the parliament on 16 March, and the President of Moldova promulgated the law on 22 March.

-Moldavian is one of Transnistria's official languages, alongside Ukrainian and Russian.
+"Moldovan" is one of Transnistria's official languages, alongside Ukrainian and Russian.

 Standard Moldovan is widely considered to be identical to standard Romanian.
 Writing about "essential differences", Vasile Stati is obliged to concentrate almost exclusively on lexical rather than grammatical differences.
 Whatever language distinctions may once have existed, these have been decreasing rather than increasing.
 King wrote in 2000 that "in the main, Moldovan in its standard form was more Romanian by the 1980s than at any point in its history".